uswds/uswds/CONTRIBUTING.md

 1. Check our [open issues backlog](https://github.com/uswds/uswds/issues) for any duplicate or similar issues.
 2. If your idea has already been suggested, upvote that feature request with a thumbs up emoji (👍) and comment on the issue to let us know why you need this feature request or enhancement and any other supporting information.
-Tip: If you want to find other feature requests open for upvoting, check out our [feature request view sorted by status](https://github.com/orgs/uswds/projects/8/views/18?sortedBy%5Bdirection%5D=asc&sortedBy%5BcolumnId%5D=Status).
+Tip: If you want to find other feature requests open for upvoting, check out our [feature requests sorted by upvotes](https://github.com/uswds/uswds/issues?q=is%3Aissue+is%3Aopen+label%3A%22Status%3A+Voting+Open+%F0%9F%91%8D%22+sort%3Areactions-%2B1-desc).
 3. If your proposed fix is not in the [open issues backlog](https://github.com/uswds/uswds/issues), [create an issue](https://github.com/uswds/uswds/issues/new?assignees=&labels=Type%3A+Feature+Request%2CStatus%3A+Triage&template=feature_request.yaml&title=USWDS+-+Feature%3A+%5BYOUR+TITLE%5D) describing your proposal.
 This doesn’t mean we don’t want you to create a pull request.
 We simply want to start the process with an online conversation first.
 Plus, other community members might have supporting thoughts to add to your proposal.
 If you’ve already got a pull request, no worries.
 Go ahead and attach it to the issue.